NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-13-rent-by-district-gdansk.md

 <div class="sharethis-inline-share-buttons"></div>

-**About BigDoor24.pl -  A new free service that matches Expats with Professionals who speak their language.
-Receive zl.
+**About BigDoor24.pl -  A new free service that matches Expats with Property Professionals who speak their language.**

+**Receive zl.
 200 for every zl.
 100,000 borrowed through a BigDoor24 certified Credit Advisor.**